Spin-valley coupling in single-electron bilayer graphene quantum dots: Results

-The nature of these resonances can be explained in terms of transitions from single particle states in the left QD (QD$_\mathrm{L}$) to single particle states in the right QD (QD$_\mathrm{R}$).
-For the present interdot tunneling times ($\approx 10$~ns~\footnote{We consider the combined tunneling rate, $\Gamma_\mathrm{comb}$ to be limited by the interdot tunneling rate, $\Gamma_\mathrm{m}$: $I/e=\Gamma_\mathrm{comb}\approx\Gamma_\mathrm{m}$}), we assume that the electron spin is entirely conserved, while phonon assisted valley relaxation may occur on these time scales, as well as during interdot tunneling~\cite{Reichardt2016Jun}.
+The nature of these resonances can be explained in terms of transitions from single-particle states in the left QD (QD$_\mathrm{L}$) to single-particle states in the right QD (QD$_\mathrm{R}$).
+For the present interdot tunneling times ($\approx 10$~ns~\footnote{We consider the combined tunneling rate, $\Gamma_\mathrm{comb}$ to be limited by the interdot tunneling rate, $\Gamma_\mathrm{m}$: $I/e=\Gamma_\mathrm{comb}\approx\Gamma_\mathrm{m}$, where $I$ is the current through the DQD device and $e$ the elementary charge.}), we assume that the electron spin is entirely conserved, while phonon assisted valley relaxation may occur on these time scales, as well as during interdot tunneling~\cite{Reichardt2016Jun}.
+This is supported by the absence of any $\delta$ dependence of the transitions.
 Fig.~\ref{f3}d shows a line cut through the triple point in Fig.~\ref{f3}a along the yellow dashed line.
 The two transitions (black arrow and green arrows in Fig.~\ref{f3}a) result in two distinct peaks in the tunneling current.
-The first resonance, (i) occurs at $\epsilon = 0$, where every state in the left QD can tunnel into its equivalent state in the right QD, highlighted by the black arrow (see left schematic in Fig.~3d).
-The second resonance occurs at $\epsilon = \Delta_\mathrm{SO} = 68\pm 7 \, \mu$eV., where two processes are possible, both requiring valley flips, namely transition (ii): $(K'\!\!\uparrow)_\mathrm{L} \,\, \Rightarrow \,\, (K\!\!\uparrow)_\mathrm{R}$ and transition (iii): $(K\!\!\downarrow)_\mathrm{L} \, \Rightarrow \, (K'\!\!\downarrow)_\mathrm{R}$, highlighted by the two green arrows (see right schematic in Fig.~3d).
+The first resonance, (i) occurs at $\varepsilon = 0$, where every state in the left QD can tunnel into its equivalent state in the right QD, highlighted by the black arrow (see left schematic in Fig.~3d).
+The second resonance occurs at $\varepsilon = \Delta_\mathrm{SO} = 68\pm 7 \, \mu$eV, where two processes are possible, both requiring valley flips, namely transition (ii): $(K'\!\!\uparrow)_\mathrm{L} \,\, \Rightarrow \,\, (K\!\!\uparrow)_\mathrm{R}$ and transition (iii): $(K\!\!\downarrow)_\mathrm{L} \, \Rightarrow \, (K'\!\!\downarrow)_\mathrm{R}$, highlighted by the two green arrows (see right schematic in Fig.~3d).